 5 art installations between fantasy and illusion

-Among the different types of art forms, there is one that clearly stands out on the others.
-Monumental, impressive and versatile, the art installations are often conceived to give viewers a surreal and multi-sensory experience, involving them to become an artistic component.
-Here are some immersive and artistically genuine installations from 2019.
+The art installations are often conceived to give viewers a surreal and multi-sensory experience, involving them to become an artistic component.

 Art installation became one of the most original means of expression for contemporary artists, passing through the work of many artists.

 One of the themes that went through modern art and all artistic movements of the ‘900s is the comparison between aesthetic and social space: modern art, indeed, aims at establishing a degree of equality between the creativity and the world around.

 We selected 6 of the most colorful, poetic and breathtaking examples from 2019.

 Chromo Sapiens by Shoplifter

 Chromo Sapiens is a visceral work created by the artist Shoplifter / Hrafnhildur Arnardóttir for the Pavilion of Iceland at the Venice Art Biennale 2019.
 Shoplifter transformed a warehouse on the island of Giudecca into an immersive, cavernous environment where colors, sounds and irresistible textures guided the visitors through a journey to heighten their senses and awareness.

 The Icelandic artist has created a series of distinct chambers, starting from Primal Opus, a dark space with traces of neon light, a sort of alien place inhabited by visceral sounds, whose energy recalled the echo of vulcanoes.
 Following these telluric shocks, the visitors came to Astral Gloria, a high space in which fluorescent colors enveloped the entire body.